2021–22 North American winter: Canada

+Hamilton, Ontario had its coldest high on March 28 since 1923, with a high of only -4.7 C.

 Season effects

 This is a table of all of the events that have occurred in the 2021–22 North American winter.
 It includes their duration, damage, impacted locations, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 All of the damage figures are in 2022 USD.